Beyond the Fontaine-Wintenberger theorem: Introduction

 where $v_0$ is the finest coarsening of $v_U$ of residue characteristic $0$.
 We write $K_U^{\circ}$ for the residue field with respect to $v_0$, often called the \textit{core field}, and $\overline{w}$ for the induced valuation of $w$ on $K_U^{\circ}$, which is of rank $1$.
 One knows that---as a consequence of $\aleph_1$-saturation---the valued field $(K_U^{\circ},\overline{w})$ is spherically complete.
 This means that the intersection of any decreasing sequence of balls is nonempty and it implies that $\overline{w}$ is defectless.
 The valuation $v_0$ is defectless, being of residue characteristic $0$.
 We conclude that $w$ is also defectless, being the composite of such valuations.

-In \S \ref{tamingperfectoids}, we work in a slightly more general setting.
-We consider henselian densely valued fields $(K,v)$ of residue characteristic $p>0$ with $\Oo_K/(p)$ semi-perfect, together with a distinguished $\varpi\in \mathfrak{m}\backslash \{0\}$ such that $\Oo_K[\varpi^{-1}]$ is algebraically maximal.
-This clearly covers the case of perfectoid fields and---perhaps not so clearly---is an elementary class.
-It is also closely related to the class of deeply ramified fields of Gabber-Ramer \cite{GR} (cf. Remark \ref{comparisonwithotherclasses}).

-In this generality, one gets a slightly weaker conclusion for the coarsening $w$.
-It is henselian defectless with perfect residue field but the value group need not be divisible; it is only roughly $p$-divisible, meaning that the interval $[-vp,vp]$ is $p$-divisible.
-The model theory of such fields is still within the scope of Kuhlmann's theory \cite{Kuhl}, although some minor adjustments are necessary (cf. \S \ref{modeltheoryoftame}).
-This taming procedure will enable us to prove a new Ax-Kochen/Ershov principle, which is the crucial ingredient in our proof of Part II but which is also of independent interest (cf. \S \ref{partII}).
+In \S \ref{tamingperfectoids}, we work with more general valued fields.
+We consider the class of henselian valued fields (not necessarily of rank $1$) $(K,v)$ of residue characteristic $p>0$ with $\Oo_K/(p)$ semi-perfect, together with a distinguished $\varpi\in \mathfrak{m}\backslash \{0\}$ such that $\Oo_K[\varpi^{-1}]$ is algebraically maximal.
+This class clearly includes perfectoid fields and, unlike perfectoid fields, forms an elementary class.
+In this generality, one gets a slightly weaker conclusion for the coarsening $w$, namely that it is \textit{roughly tame}.
+In \S \ref{modeltheoryoftame}, we show that Kuhlmann's results also hold in the broader context of roughly tame fields.
+This method of \quotes{taming the valuation} enables us to prove a new Ax-Kochen/Ershov principle, which is the crucial ingredient for Part II but which is also of independent interest.
 Before discussing this, we wish to clarify the connection with the almost purity theorem which was hinted at above.